hungyipu/Odyssey/README.md

 # Odyssey
 Odyssey is a public, GPU-based General Relativistic Radiative Transfer (GRRT) code for computing image and/or spectrum in Kerr spacetime.
 Implemented in CUDA C/C++, Odyssey is based on the ray-tracing algorithm presented in [Fuerst & Wu (2004)](http://adsabs.harvard.edu/abs/2004A%26A...424..733F), and radiative transfer formulation described in [Younsi et al. (2012)](http://adsabs.harvard.edu/abs/2012A%26A...545A..13Y).

 For flexibility, namespace structure in C++  is used for different tasks.
 Two defalut tasks are presented in the sourse code.
-Including ([here](https://github.com/hungyipu/Odyssey/wiki/Default-Tasks-of-Odyssey-Source-Code) shows the computed results):
+Including :

  1. The redshift of the Keplerian disk</li>
  2. The image of Keplerian rotating shell at 340GHz</li>
+ ([here](https://github.com/hungyipu/Odyssey/wiki/Default-Tasks-of-Odyssey-Source-Code) shows the computed results)

 Inline-style: